Managed Database for PostgreSQL and MySQL

 How do I back up my database?

-If the automatic backup feature is enabled, new backups will be created according to your backup schedule, which can be set on the “Instance overview” tab.
-Your Instance is available during backup, but there might be a performance impact and some actions may not be available.
-Automatic backups are enabled by default.
-It is possible to disable them at any time in the backup settings of your Instance.
-It is also possible to launch manual backups by clicking on the Create a backup button from the backups tab.
+If the automatic backup feature is enabled, new backups will be created according to your backup schedule, which can be set on the Overview tab of your Database Instance dashboard.
+Your Database Instance remains available during backup, but there might be a performance impact and some actions may not be available.

 Are my active and standby database nodes in a high-availability cluster hosted in the same datacenter?

-In a high-availability cluster, active and hot standby nodes are indeed located in the same datacenter but in two separated racks.
+In a high-availability cluster, active and hot standby nodes are indeed located in the same datacenter but in two separate racks.
 The idea is to offer the best performance to our users by reducing latency between active and hot standby nodes, as we use a sync replication process between the nodes.

 What is the Private Networks feature for Database Instances?